Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Bach Tung Diep Park is quite small, compared to other parks in Ho Chi Minh City, but it is recently turned into a street foods paradise with 15 kiosks opening daily from 6 AM - 9 AM and 11 AM - 2 PM.
 It is an effort of local authority to keep the Vietnamese street foods style both fun and safe for the locals as well as visitors from other countries.
 At each kiosk, there are tables and chairs for customers to try the foods immediately in front of the pushcart peddler.
 There is also a parking lot available for visitors and vendors, so it is very convenient to come and try Vietnamese street foods.

 All the foods were cooked at home and brought to the park, so you may not have to wait for too long in line.
 And the prices are very reasonable; the most expensive dish is just VND 30,000.
-Some popular food like Bun cha ca (thick noodle soup with grilled fish) is sold at VND 20.000, or breakfast with a hot crab soup only costs you VND 15,000.
+Some popular food like Bun cha ca (thick noodle soup with grilled fish) is sold at VND 20.000, or breakfast with a hot crab soup only costs VND 15,000.

 Next to Crescent Mall, Ton Dat Tien, Tan Phong Ward, District 7

 Located in one of the modern residential areas, Crescent Lake is a perfect location to freshen up after having a fun time in shopping malls or delicious meals in many restaurants on Nguyen Duc Canh Street.
-You can also visit here on big holidays like Christmas and New Year Eve when the lake will be more colorful with decorated lights.
+You can also visit here on big holidays like Christmas and New Year's Eve when the lake will be more colorful with decorated lights.
 The Crescent Lake Park is also where one of the biggest flower festivals, besides one on Nguyen Hue Walking Street, takes place annually on Vietnamese Tet.

 Starlight Bridge (Cau Anh Sao) is another highlight of the park.
 It is one of the most beautiful bridges in Ho Chi Minh City, especially at night.
 There are fine streams watering from both sides and dying by colorful neon lights under the bridge.
-Standing on the Starlight Bridge, you can have a whole view of Crescent Lake and enjoy the peace of life among the busy city.
+Standing on the Starlight Bridge, you can have a whole view of Crescent Lake and enjoy the peace of life in the busy city.

-Public parks play an important part of the city landscape, as a green lung and a playground for both the locals and the visitors.
+Public parks play an important part in the city landscape, as a green lung and a playground for both the locals and the visitors.
 Coming to public parks in Ho Chi Minh City, you will experience many things in the city in a different way like sightseeing, meeting and talking with locals, trying street foods, and shopping in sale market sessions.

 If you are looking for more ideas to explore Ho Chi Minh City, read more on: